 Extension springs are older technology, but they are still a common option for many garage doors because they are less expensive than torsion springs and are an ideal solution for small garages.
 They don’t occupy much overhead space because they are installed on the side of the door versus overhead and extend whenever the door is operating.

 While a popular spring option, extension springs are less recommended by professionals because they only last 10,000 cycles, require more maintenance than torsion springs, operate with a jerking motion that results in additional wear and tear and can be a safety hazard when broken — they can snap away causing personal injury or damages.
 However, despite these drawbacks, extension springs are generally safe when the safety cables are installed, and they are properly maintained.

 TRUST STAPLEY ACTION GARAGE DOOR FOR GARAGE DOOR SERVICES IN MESA AZ!

 Whether your garage door utilizes torsion or extension springs, the experts at Stapley Action Garage Door are available to maintain your system or perform safe, fast and effective replacements.
 If you’re unsure of what type of spring system your garage uses, feel free to consult the expertise of our trained technicians — we are happy to answer any questions you may have and make recommendations about which option works best for your daily needs and budget.

 If you’re looking for torsion spring replacement in the Phoenix area, call the professionals at Stapley Action Garage Door with your garage door installation and maintenance needs.
 Since 1986, we’ve been the most trusted garage door sales and repair company in Arizona and throughout the Mesa and Flagstaff communities.
 We also offer a large selection of high-quality and attractive Clopay® garage doors.
-Schedule garage door services today by filling out our online form or calling 480-655-1255 to speak to one of our specialists.
+Contact us today by filling out our online form or calling 480-655-1255 to speak to one of our specialists.